Parent / Athlete Handbook

 Varsity Lineup Determinations

 The following is a guideline we will be following for determining our lineups for the entire varsity season, and to some respects with the JV lineup.
 There will most likely be special situations that will have to be dealt with.
 The bottom line is the coaching staff is going to do anything we need to do to get the best lineup on the mat - with minimal rank matches.

-Thursday of the second week of practice (November 15) we will begin rank matches halfway through the practice (5:15).
+Thursday of the first week of practice (April 22 ) we will begin rank matches halfway through the practice (5:45).
 We may even begin some matches on Wednesday if we have some huge weight classes.
-On Saturday of the second week (November 17), we will have our parents meeting at 12:30 followed by a session in the gym with certified officials that will officiate the final rank matches beginning at 1:30.
+On Saturday of the first week (April 24), we will have our parents meeting at 12:30 followed by a session in the gym with certified officials that will officiate the final rank matches beginning at 1:30.
 Be prepared to wrestle a second match if need be.

 For two guys competing for a varsity spot, they will wrestle a two out of three series in the pre-season (provided the first match was close), continued on to the second week if injuries prevent us from completing the series.
 The winner is considered the starter for the first couple weeks.

 If rank matches were close, and the backup continues to appear to have varsity potential, there may be a second series of rank matches.
 In order for the backup wrestler to unseat the established varsity starter, he needs to beat the starter twice in a row.
 If the starter maintains his spot, and he had beaten the backup three straight rank matches during the season, he will most likely not be challenged again.
 But if all the matches were close, or the backup won a match at some point, there may be more rank matches.
 An upperclass backup will get more consideration in getting a future rank match over an underclass starter than would an underclass backup over an upperclass starter.